Join us for an adventure in flavor!

 South America is a continent full of amazing flavors, from the simple yet delicious Peruvian Roast Chicken with it’s green Aji Verde sauce, to complex dishes like Chile’s Pastel de Choclo casserole.

 Moqueca is in a category of its own.
-We’ve cooked it many times in the past.
+I’ve cooked it many times in the past.
 And yet it has taken all of these years to make its way to GypsyPlate.

 Why?
 Because it had to be just perfect!